 A Baroque chamber orchestra, in the modern era, is tasked with taking music all but relegated to a museum and breathing new life into it.
-This is what the Atlanta Baroque Orchestra, which makes its home in the northern suburbs of Atlanta, Georgia, can do.
+This is what the Atlanta Baroque Orchestra, which makes its home in Atlanta, Georgia, can do.
 While the musicians draw on years of academic research and scholarship to restore the music to its original, authentic style, they never lose sight of how much fun it is, what a joyful and spiritual experience playing it should be.

 It swings.
 It grooves.
 It rocks.
 No, it gigues.